harshbarot16/dataeng-bettingsplits-sr-ingest-new/README.md

 # Betting Splits Insights Ingestion

 Retrieve betting splits insights from Sports Radar.
-Ingestion is kicked off using Cloudwatch events hourly and dumped into s3 buckets.
+Ingestion is kicked off using Cloudwatch events every 15 minutes and dumped into s3 buckets.
 A dynamodb table tracks when files are updated.

 ## Folder Structure